taw00/dashcore-rpm/documentation/howto.12.1-dashcore-collateral-bearing-wallet-setup.gui.md

 ## Masternode?

-For a general overview of what a masternode is and how it is set up at a high level, please refer to the overview document found here: [overview.12.1-dashcore-masternode-setup.md](https://github.com/taw00/dashcore-rpm/blob/master/documentation/overview.12.1-dashcore-masternode-setup.md)
+For a general overview of what a masternode is and how it is set up at a high level, please refer to the overview document found [here](https://github.com/taw00/dashcore-rpm/blob/master/documentation/README.md)

 As you read that document, this is the first step in that process: Setting up a collateral-bearing dash wallet.
 This is one way of doing it.
 There are others.